schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Ounce

-A geological engineer explains at a auditorium.
+A geological engineer explains at an auditorium.

 ## Organisation